susom/redcap-em-annual-alert/README.md

 # Annual Alert
-This EM will send an annual greeting.
+This EM will send an annual greeting on a selected date field.
-The outgoing message uses the Alert & Notification template.
+The outgoing message uses an Alert & Notification alert as a template form.

 ## Set up
 * Create an Alert using conditional logic, but set it to FALSE so that it never gets triggered.